BECOME A MERIT SCHOLAR

 You will need it to complete the application

 Essays will be submitted in the online application.
-We recommend that you prewrite your essays in a seperate document and copy/paste answers in the online application
+We recommend that you prewrite your essays in a separate document and copy/paste answers in the online application

 1. Personal Statement (0-350 words)

-MERIT is a program for students interested in becoming leaders in S.T.E.M. and health.
+MERIT is a program for students interested in becoming leaders in health professions and medicine.
 Tell us about yourself and describe why you would be an excellent candidate for this program.